REALWorld Law

 There are different types of lease agreement:

-1. Lease agreements subject to the general provisions of the Belgian Civil Code (i.e. office leases, warehouse,…).
+1. Common law lease agreements.
+Lease agreements subject to the general provisions of the Belgian Civil Code (ie office leases, warehouses).

-2. Lease agreements relating to the tenants’ principal place of residence: following the Sixth State Reform each of the three Regions in Belgium has adopted its own residential lease legislation, namely:
+2. Residential lease agreements.
+Agreements relating to the tenants’ principal place of residence.
+Following the Sixth State Reform each of the three Regions in Belgium has adopted its own residential lease legislation, namely:

 • The Flemish Residential Housing Code of 9 November 2018 (Decreet houdende bepalingen betreffende de huur van voor bewoning bestemde goederen of delen ervan/Décret contenant des dispositions relatives à la location de biens destinés à l'habitation ou de parties de ceux-ci), which entered into force on 1 January 2019.
 It applies to residential leases concluded after 1 January 2019.
 The Federal Residential Lease Act continues to apply in full to residential leases concluded before 1 January 2019;